Leather Cleaning & RestorationLearn About Leather Cleaning & Restoration From Van's Chem-Dry

 It doesn’t take long for oils, dirt, and other substances to work their way into leather materials.
 Many cleaning products currently on the market are NOT appropriate for leather and may break down leather finishes.
 This can lead to dryness and cracking.
 If you see cracks or fading on your couches or chairs, call us.
-You can prevent further wear and even restore the color and integrity of the leather with Van’s Chem-Dry Certified Leather Cleaning.
+You can prevent further wear and even restore the leather’s color and integrity with Van’s Chem-Dry Certified Leather Cleaning.

 How Often Should I Clean My Leather?